 - Unwanted programs scanning (PUPs)

 - The option to undo a previous fix

 This tool is actually fairly aggressive, although relatively light on system resources, given its singular purpose.
 However, that aggression means it may result in a number of false alarms.
 If you opt for Power Eraser to get rid of your virus or malware problem, make sure to carefully review the report before fully deleting anything.
 Certain types of software, including VPN software or other virus software, may get wrapped up in Norton’s sticky snare.

-RegRun Reanimator from Greatis Software takes a vastly different approach to malware and virus removal.
+RegRun Reanimator from Greatis Software takes a vastly different approach to free virus removal and malware removal.
 Greatis expressly states that RegRun is not an antivirus software tool.
 In fact, unlike most of the other options we’ve listed, RegRun Reanimator does not include real-time protection.

 Sound complicated?
-It is.
+It is, at least compared to more common AV tools.
 But RegRun Reanimator is one of the only options available that puts a human touch on the virus removal procedures.
-That said, if you need something more immediate, RegRun Renaimator may not be for you.
+That said, if you need something more immediate, RegRun Reanimator may not be for you.
 The company says it takes 1-2 days to get a response from tech support with your executable file.

-RegRun does utilize a more traditional antivirus software option through their Security Suite.
+RegRun does utilize a more traditional antivirus software option through its Security Suite.
 The Reanimator is what the company describes as a “function limited version” of their commercial software.

 Consider RegRun Reanimator an option if the other more traditional virus removal programs fail.

 7. eScan Anti-Virus Toolkit

 If eScan Anti-Virus is new to you, you’re in good company.
 Prior to researching this piece, I’d never heard the name before either.
 But research interestingly reveals hidden treasures, and eScan appears to be one of them.